 How we feel about our work is one of those things that can really impact how we feel about ourselves.

-Yes, our work lives are really important BUT we tend to confuse our self-worth with the success of our careers.
+Yes, our work lives are really important BUT we tend to confuse our self-worth with the success of our careers or even our success day-to-day.

 No matter where you are on the spectrum of loving to despising your work, you need to know how to protect yourself from this trap of work = my worth.